 - avoiding contact sports or activities that increase the risk of bleeding

-- promptly reporting bleeding or symptoms of blood clots to your doctor
+- promptly reporting abnormal bleeding or symptoms of blood clots to your doctor